tolking/vuepress-theme-ououe/docs/plugin/reading-progress.md

 ## Options

 ::: tip
-The default options of the theme is
+The default options of the theme is (display the reading progress bar only on the posts page)

 ``` js
 module.exports = {